OffBroadway/cubeboot/README.md

 - [x] Restore boot animation with iplboot features
 - [x] Loading an alternative IPL from an SD Card
 - [x] Support all NTSC and PAL IPL revisions
-- [ ] Variants for SDGecko A/B and SD2SP2
+- [x] Support booting SDGecko A/B and SD2SP2

 - [ ] Settings loaded from an SD Card
 - [ ] Custom GameCube animation colors (tested)